 - G pairs with C (three hydrogen bonds)

-The G-C pair has three hydrogen bonds versus two for A-T. This is why DNA sequences with more G-C content are more thermally stable — this matters enormously in techniques like PCR, where you need to know at what temperature your DNA will "melt" (separate into single strands).
+The G-C pair has three hydrogen bonds versus two for A-T. This is why sequences with more G-C content are more thermally stable — this matters enormously in techniques like PCR, where you need to know at what temperature your will "melt" (separate into single strands).

 Directionality: Every Strand Has a Start and an End

-DNA strands have a chemical direction, just as a linked list has a head and a tail.
-The two ends of a DNA strand are called the 5' end (five-prime) and the 3' end (three-prime), referring to the carbon positions on the deoxyribose sugar at each end of the chain.
+strands have a chemical direction, just as a linked list has a head and a tail.
+The two ends of a strand are called the 5' end (five-prime) and the 3' end (three-prime), referring to the carbon positions on the deoxyribose sugar at each end of the chain.

 - The two strands of the double helix run antiparallel — if one strand goes 5'→3' left to right, the complementary strand goes 3'→5' left to right (which means 5'→3' right to left)